-Professor and Department Chair of Asian American Studies
+Professor Emeritus of Asian American Studies

 Globalization, Immigration/Migration, Diaspora/Transnationalism, Citizenship, Social Movements and Activism.